Sustainable travel: our 3 favorite ecolodges in Kenya

 The climate of Namibia

-People walk along the ridge of a tall, red sand dune in Namibia at sunrise or sunset, leaving deep footprints.
-More travellers are visible on a nearby dune under Africa’s clear sky, capturing the magic of travelling this iconic landscape.
+People walk along the ridge of a tall, orange sand dune at sunset, leaving deep footprints behind.
+The sky is clear, and other figures are visible on the distant dune under a warm, golden light.

 What is the best time to travel to Namibia?
 The ideal periods for travelling to Namibia are generally from April to May and September to November.
 However, the perfect time to explore the country depends on which part of Namibia you plan to visit.
 Let’s break it down by region, looking deeper into the climate […]